MOTOR VEHICLE POLICY

 VIOLATIONS, FINES, AND DISCIPLINARY ACTION

-1. The Louisiana College Department of Safety and Security is responsible for the enforcement of traffic and parking violations on the campus.
+1. The Louisiana Christian University Department of Safety and Security is responsible for the enforcement of traffic and parking violations on the campus.

 2. The individual in whose name the vehicle is registered is responsible for all parking violations.